the94air/mixer/README.md

 # mixer (boilerplate)
-Stand alone version of Laravel MIX tool.
+Stand alone version of Laravel MIX for module bundling and asset compilation.

 ## Try it yourself
 Just clone the repo